ScottArbeit/Grace/docs/Frequently asked questions.md

 ### Hopeful answer

 It depends on the PaaS services that Grace is deployed on.
-In general, Grace itself is really fast, and will take advantage of however fast the underlying services it depends on will run.
+In general, Grace itself is very fast, and will take advantage of the speed and scale of the underlying cloud services it depends on.

-I know Microsoft Azure well, so when I think about running Grace on services like Azure Kubernetes Service, Azure Cosmos DB, Azure Blob Storage, Azure Event Hubs and Service Bus, Azure Monitor, and others, where you can look at Grace Server as orchestrating the usage of insanely high-scale PaaS pieces, I expect Grace to be able to take advantage of the scale and speed of those PaaS services really well.
+I know Microsoft Azure well, so when I think about running Grace on services like Azure Kubernetes Service, Azure Cosmos DB, Azure Blob Storage, Azure Event Hubs, Azure Service Bus, Azure Monitor, and others, I look at Grace Server as orchestrating the usage of insanely high-scale PaaS products, and that's exactly what it's designed to do.

 The stateless nature of Grace Server, and the use of the Actor Pattern, should allow for a significant number of concurrent users without too much hassle.
-In particular, Grace is designed so that data that the server needs when you run common CLI commands will usually already be in-memory.
-This should make Grace Server very fast.
+In particular, Grace is designed so that data that the server needs when you run common CLI commands will already be in-memory most of the time.
+If it's not, that data will usually be under 10ms away in a document database.

-The only load testing that I've done saturated my personal Azure Cosmos DB Request Units, but didn't stress Grace Server at all, which is what I expected.
-I haven't tested higher than 5,000 RU's, but I expect that when I do, I'll find some things to improve, and then Grace should be able to handle thousands of transactions/second.
+The only load testing that I've done saturated my personal [Azure Cosmos DB Request Units](https://learn.microsoft.com/en-us/azure/cosmos-db/request-units), but didn't stress Grace Server at all, which is what I expected.
+I haven't tested higher than 10,000 RU's, but I expect that when I do, I'll find some things to improve, and then Grace should be able to handle thousands of transactions/second.

 ### Actual current answer

-I haven't done any real load-testing yet.
+I haven't done any truly high-scale load testing yet.
 I'm not sure.

 I _can_ tell you that I've tested repositories of up to 100,000 files and 15,000 directories, with Grace deployed using Azure CosmosDB and Azure Blob Storage.
 If `grace watch` is running, client performance for most commands on those large repositories is around 0.8-1.0s (which includes 1 or 2 80ms roundtrips to the Azure data center).
 Performance on small- and medium-sized repositories is around 0.6-0.8s.
 Grace Server performance is unaffected by repository size for most commands.
 These times are from debug builds.

 I've also tested individual file sizes up to 10GB.
-I'm not sure that 10GB files should fall under the purview of version control - they should probably be versioned blobs in an object storage service - but we'll see what happens.
+I'm not sure that 10GB files should fall under the purview of version control–they should probably be versioned blobs in an object storage service – but we'll see what happens.
 Grace doesn't have a technical limitation on file size (it's a uint64).

 Each command, on its own, runs quickly enough to make me happy.
 I hope they all still do at scale.